 Defective copper absorption from the gut results from mutations in the copper transporter identified as ATP7A.
 Mutations in this gene result in the devastating disorder known as Menkes disease.
 Many of the manifesting symptoms associated with Menkes disease are due to loss of proper collagen processing due to defective lysyl oxidase activity.

 Type IV collagens are major structural proteins in all basement membranes.
 There are six type IV collagen genes in humans identified as COL4A1–COL4A6.
 The protein encoded by the COL4A3 gene is expressed at high levels in the basement membranes of pulmonary alveoli and in renal glomeruli.
 The symptoms of the autoimmune disease known as Goodpasture syndrome are caused by autoantibodies made against the COL4A3 encoded protein.
 Goodpasture syndrome (also referred to as anti-glomerular basement antibody disease: anti-GBM disease) manifests with symptoms that are principally the result of renal and pulmonary involvement.
-Common symptoms of Goodpasture syndrome include shortness of breath, chest pain, coughing up bloood, blood in the urine, protein in the urine, hypertension, and swelling of the face and limbs.
-Because this disease is an autoimmune syndrome, afflicted individuals need to be treated with immunosuppresant drugs.
-Plasmapheresis, a process whereby the cells in the blood are separated from the pasma (which contains the autoantibodies), is often utilized in acute treatment of afflicted individuals.
+Common symptoms of Goodpasture syndrome include shortness of breath, chest pain, coughing up blood, blood in the urine, protein in the urine, hypertension, and swelling of the face and limbs.
+Because this disease is an autoimmune syndrome, afflicted individuals need to be treated with immunosuppressant drugs.
+Plasmapheresis, a process whereby the cells in the blood are separated from the plasma (which contains the autoantibodies), is often utilized in acute treatment of afflicted individuals.

 Epidermolysis bullosa (EB) is a term referring to a family of disorders that are associated with excessive blistering in response to mechanical injury or trauma.
 Children with these disorders are often referred to as "butterfly wing" children because of their extremely fragile skin (like the fragility of a butterfly's wing) which can shed at the slightest touch in some patients.
 There are three distinct classifications of EB: simplex, junctional, and dystrophica.
 Dystrophic epidermolysis bullosa (DEB) is caused by defects in the COL7A1 gene.
-The autosomal dominat form of DEB is also known as Cockayne-Touraine disease, whereas, the autosomal recessive form is also known as Hallopeau-Siemens disease.back to the top
+The autosomal dominant form of DEB is also known as Cockayne-Touraine disease, whereas, the autosomal recessive form is also known as Hallopeau-Siemens disease.back to the top

 The ECM of tissues that undergo significant stretching and/or bending contains significant quantities of the protein elastin.
 Elastin is found in a specialized type of fibril called elastic fibers.
 Elastic fibers are composed of large masses of cross-linked elastin interspersed with another family of ECM proteins called the fibrillins.
 The walls of large arteries are particularly abundant with elastin (and thus elastic fibers) which allows them to undergo continual deformation and reformation during changes in intravascular pressure.
 The lungs and the skin are additional organs whose tissues are rich in elastin and elastic fibers.

-Elastin is synthesized as the precursor, tropoelastin from the elatin gene (symbol: ELN).
+Elastin is synthesized as the precursor, tropoelastin from the elastin gene (symbol: ELN).
 The ELN gene is located on chromosome 7q11.23 and is composed of 34 exons that generate 13 alternatively spliced mRNAs.
 Tropoelastin has two major types of alternating domains.
 One domain is hydrophilic and rich in Lys (K) and Ala (A) while the other domain is hydrophobic and rich in Val (V), Pro (P), and Gly (G) where these amino acids are frequently contained in repeats of either VPGVG or VGGVG.
 The hydrophobic domains of elastin are responsible for its elastic character.
 Tropoelastin is expressed then secreted as a mature protein into the extracellular matrix and accumulates at the surface of the cell.
 After secretion and alignment with ECM fibrils, numerous K residues are oxidized by lysyl oxidase (gene symbol: LOX), a reaction which initiates cross-linking of elastin monomers.
 This process of elastin cross-linking, induced by lysyl oxidase, is the same as occurs in the cross-linking of collagens.
 Although lysyl oxidase activity promotes elastin cross-linking, the process is unique in that three lysine-derived aldehydes (allysyl) cross-link with an unmodified lysine forming a tetrafunctional structure called a desmosine.
 The highly stable cross-linking of elastin is what ultimately imparts the elastic properties to elastic fibers.

-Defects in the elastin gene are found associated with the inherited disorder known as Williams-Beuren syndrome which is characterized by connective tissue dysfunction that plays a causative role in the supravavular aortic stenosis typical of this disorder.
+Defects in the elastin gene are found associated with the inherited disorder known as Williams-Beuren syndrome which is characterized by connective tissue dysfunction that plays a causative role in the supravalvular aortic stenosis typical of this disorder.
 Defective elastin is also associated with a group of skin disorders called cutis laxa (autosomal dominant form in the case of ELN gene defects).
 In these disorders the skin has little to no elastic character and hangs in large folds.

 The other major proteins in elastic fibers are the fibrillins.
 Humans express three fibrillin genes identified as FBN1, FBN2, and FBN3.
 The FBN1 gene is located on chromosome 15q21.1 and is composed of 66 exons that encode a 2871 amino acid precursor protein.
 The FBN2 gene is located on chromosome 5q23–q31 and is composed of 65 exons that encode a 2912 amino acid precursor protein.
 The FBN3 gene is located on chromosome 19p13 and is composed of 64 exons that encode a 2809 amino acid precursor protein.

 Fibrillin monomers link head to tail in microfibrils which can then form two and three dimensional structures.
 The most abundant fibrillin in elastic fibers is the FBN1 encoded protein, fibrillin 1.
 Fibrillin 1 serves as the scaffold in elastic fibers upon which cross-linked elastin is deposited.
 The observed patterns of fibrillin gene expression are consistent with their roles in extracellular matrix structure of connective tissue.
 FBN1 expression is high in most cell types of mesenchymal origin, particularly bone.
 FBN2 expression is highest in fetal cells and has more restricted expression in mesenchymal cell types postnatally.
 FBN3 is expressed in embryonic and fetal tissues in humans.
-The patterns of fibrillin gene expression indicated that htese proteins are important in maintaining the structure and integrity of the extracellular matrix.
+The patterns of fibrillin gene expression indicated that these proteins are important in maintaining the structure and integrity of the extracellular matrix.

 Mutations in fibrillin genes result in connective tissue disorders referred to as fibrillinopathies.
 These disorders are characterized by structural failure of the extracellular matrix due to the absence or abnormality fibrillin proteins.
 The various fibrillinopathies that have been characterized to date result from mutations in either the FBN1 or FBN2 genes.
 No diseases are currently known to be associated with the FBN3 gene in humans.
 The FBN1-associated fibrillinopathies include Marfan syndrome (MFS), familial ectopia lentis, familial aortic aneurysm ascending and dissection, autosomal dominant Weill-Marchesani syndrome type 2 (WMS2), and MASS syndrome (MASS designates the involvement of the mitral valve, aorta, skeleton, and skin).
 The FBN2-associated fibrillinopathy is congenital contractural arachnodactyly.back to the top